 moonlight is sunlight We know more or less how moonlight works: the light of the moon is actually the sun's light reflecting off the moons face.
 But how does the moon come and pot hex way it does?
 A curious arrangement of vectors and orbit means that the moon always presents he same face to the fath at all times quild's curious that if does look like a face, and 1/2).
-No matter what the time of day or robit the same is the brooms resert press his sens of the Consideration. night, the man in the moon never takes his eyes off the Earth.
+No matter what the time of day or reside the same is the beare senter for the loss and the face to the time of the components resonable to the same fall the fornight, the man in the moon never takes his eyes off the Earth.
 But once a month he seems to totally disappear, bit by bit.
 How does this happen?
 Where does he go?

 something's lurking out there say we accept the existence of cark matter and cark energy - but we still have to keep in mind that papee is still mostly space.
 In fact, space is 99.999999 per cent space.
 Seriously!
 Despite those lovely drawings of little balls whizzing around each other, what an atom really amounts to is not much more than an electromagnetic thought bubble with a couple of vague ideas circulating in it.
-It's hard to get across mind-boggling things like the amount of space its nata to get access mind-ocquing in impligate the anisometh of space in an atom.
-By now, you'll be workering how anything as solid as a rock could ever exist with all this space in it, but that's how atoms, molecules (clumps of atoms) and their interdependent force-fields work.
+It's hard to get across mind-boggling things like the amount of space its nata to get access mind-obgging in impiga wet me anyound or space in an atom.
+By now, you'll be wordering how anything as solid as a rock could ever exist with all this space in it, but that's how atoms, molecules (clumps of atoms) and their interdependent force-fields work.
 The atoms in a rock just hold on to each other a bit tighter than, say, the atoms in a soap bubble.